zilinissleepin/freqtrade/docs/lookahead-analysis.md

 ### Introduction

-Many strategies - without the programmer knowing - have fallen prey to lookahead bias.
+Many strategies, without the programmer knowing, have fallen prey to lookahead bias.
-This typically make the strategy backtest look profitable, sometimes to extremes, but this is not realistic as the strategy is "cheating" by looking at data it would not have in dry or live modes.
+This typically makes the strategy backtest look profitable, sometimes to extremes, but this is not realistic as the strategy is "cheating" by looking at data it would not have in dry or live modes.

-The reason why strategies can "cheat" is, because the freqtrade backtesting process populates the full dataframe including all candle timestamps at the outset.
+The reason why strategies can "cheat" is because the freqtrade backtesting process populates the full dataframe including all candle timestamps at the outset.
 If the programmer is not careful or oblivious how things work internally (which sometimes can be really hard to find out) then the strategy will look into the future.